EBS Hackathon 2026

 Use Cases

-• Use Case 1: Develop an end-to-end BioFlow analytics pipeline on Fairgrounds using federated EBS and external data.
+Developing an end-to-end Bioflow analytics pipeline on Fairgrounds using federated EBS and external data sources, enabling reproducible and scalable analytics workflows

 Event Access & Format

-The hackathon will bring together invited participants from teams working across key platforms and initiatives, including EBS, Fairgrounds, BioFlow, ClimMob, Genebank systems, Gigwa, BrAPI, PhenoApps, and related tools.
+The hackathon will bring together invited participants from teams working across key platforms and initiatives, including EBS, Fairgrounds, Bioflow, ClimMob, Genebank systems, Gigwa, BrAPI, and related tools.
 Participants include software developers, breeders, data scientists, bioinformaticians, and system administrators collaborating on breeding informatics.

-The event will be conducted in a hybrid format
+The event will be conducted exclusively in person.

-• Join us at CIAT in Cali, Colombia for the full collaborative hackathon experience.
+Join us at CIAT in Cali, Colombia for the full collaborative hackathon experience, where participants will work together onsite through technical sessions, team collaboration, and hands-on hacking activities throughout the event.

 Schedule